List of active and deprecated Ethereum testnets, including Kintsugi.

 List of DAO credential tools

-brightID - a Web3 credential tool that is a nonintrusive, decentralized, open-source technology seeking to reform identity verification.
+brightID - a Web3 credential tool that is a non-intrusive, decentralized, open-source technology seeking to reform identity verification.

 Violet - a powerful Web3 compliance and identity infrastructure platform for DeFi (decentralized finanance).

-Spruce - an ecosystem of open source tools to enable user-controlled identity anywhere on the web.
+Spruce - an ecosystem of open-source tools to enable user-controlled identity anywhere on the web.

 Why do DAOs need credential tools?

 In a DAO, where everyone is pseudo-anonymous, verifying credentials is even more difficult.
-That's why there's a need for credentialing tools in the DAO space.
+That's why there's need for credential tools in the DAO space.
 These tools, like Otterspace, aim to provide a better way to verify credentials.
 Otterspace is an open-source tool that anyone can use to create and manage credentials for a DAO.

-How to setup Otterspace for your DAO
+How to Setup Otterspace for Your DAO

 Setting up Otterspace is a simple 3-step process: